thaophung/thaophung.github.io/myhome.md

 I am currently looking for full-time positions in software engineering, data science, or related fields.
 I have professional experience with machine learning applications and cutting-edge research.

 From 2016 to 2018, I worked as an undergraduate research assistant at [Evolving AI Lab][lab].
-I worked with [Anh Nguyen][anh] in [Learning to Solve Symbolic Math from Visual Inputs project][project] in which we studied if deep neural networks (DNNs) can learn to extract the meanings behind visual symbols.
+I worked with [Anh Nguyen][anh] in [learning to solve symbolic math from visual inputs][project], in which we studied if deep neural networks (DNNs) can learn to extract the meanings behind visual symbols.

 <!--Contact: phungpthao[at]gmail[dot]com-->